telatin/gan/paper/paper.md

 `nomenclator` is a Python package that automates the creation of linguistically valid Latin binomials for bacterial and archaeal taxa, based on the "Great Automated Nomenclator" script [@Pallen2021].
 Bacterial nomenclature requires Latin or Latinized names that conform to the rules of the International Code of Nomenclature of Prokaryotes (ICNP) and Latin grammar [@Parker2019, @Oren2019].
 The tool generates taxonomic names by combinatorially concatenating roots from Latin and Greek starting from two Excel files containing curated lists of roots to be combinatorially assembled into genus and species names.

-# Statement of Need

-The exponential growth in microbial species discovery through culturomics, genomics, and metagenomics has created an urgent need for millions of new taxonomic names—far exceeding the capacity of manual expert-driven nomenclature.
-`nomenclator` addresses this bottleneck by providing pre-generated, grammatically correct names that can be used "off the shelf" as needed.

-Creating valid taxonomic names is challenging because it requires:

-1. **Classical language expertise**: Names must follow Latin grammar rules with proper gender agreement and declension
-2. **ICNP compliance**: The nomenclature code contains 65 rules and numerous recommendations
-3. **Manual quality control**: Each name requires expert review, creating a significant bottleneck

 # Implementation and Features